tonyc/open890/README.md

 either on the radio itself, or in the ARCP remote control software.

-It is currently only designed to interface with the TS-890 via a LAN (or wifi) connection, and not a USB (or serial) connection.
+It is currently only designed to interface with the TS-890 via a LAN (or wifi) connection, and not a USB/serial connection.
 It may work with the TS-990, as the command set is very similar, but is currently untested.

 ## Installation from source